ipfs-inactive/website/content/pages/docs/commands.md

 ARGUMENTS

-  <key> - The base58 multihash of an existing block to get.
+  <key> - The base58 multihash of an existing block to stat.

 DESCRIPTION

-  'ipfs block stat' is a plumbing command for retrieving information on raw ipfs blocks.
+  'ipfs block stat' is a plumbing command for retrieving information on raw IPFS blocks.
 It outputs the following to stdout:

   	Key  - the base58 encoded multihash
   	Size - the size of the block in bytes
 ```